icerpc/icerpc-docs/pages/docs/icerpc-core/dependency-injection/dispatch-pipeline-with-di.md

             $"Could not find service of type '{nameof(ILogger<LoggerMiddleware>)}' in the service container.");
 ```

-We recommend you follow the same pattern when you create your own dual-use middleware.
+We recommend you follow the same pattern when you create your own standard middleware.

 {% callout type="information" %}
 Calling the DI container at runtime is typically discouraged--it's the Locator anti-pattern.
 Here, you should see the